+A sprained finger is when you either stretch or tear one of the ligaments in your finger.
 A ligament is a band of soft tissue.
 Most connect the outside surface of one bone to another bone.

 A sprain is different from a strain, which is an injury to one of your muscles or tendons, the cords of tissue that connect your muscles to your bones.

-You might accidentally bend your finger in these ways during physical activities -- especially in sports that involve using your hands, like basketball.
+- An injury that causes your finger either to bend too far or bend in the wrong direction.
+If your finger bends backwards, it’s called “hyperextension.”
+For example, you might accidentally bend your finger in these ways during physical activities -- especially in sports that involve using your hands, like basketball.
 You might accidentally jam your finger into a piece of equipment like the ball, or into another player, causing a sprain.

-It’s also possible to sprain your finger if you fall on your hand.
+- Falling on your hand.
 You’re more likely to get a sprain if you have problems with balance or coordination, which makes you more likely to fall, or if you have weak ligaments.